melezhik/cv/README.md

 # Job experience

-**Mar-2018 - Present** - Senior Software Engineer, EPAM Systems, US. http://www.epam.com
+**Mar-2018 - Present** - Senior Software Engineer, EPAM Systems.
+US. http://www.epam.com

 Participating in various projects for various customers as devops and key developer.
 Doing a lot of Azure/Azure Devops automation.
 Creating components for CI/CD using different languages (Powershell and Raku).
 Creating automated tests tools using Raku and